-Extrinsic motivation is reward-driven behavior.
-It’s a type of operant conditioning.
-Operant conditioning is a form of behavior modification that uses rewards or punishments to increase or decrease the likelihood that specific behaviors will recur.
+Extrinsic motivation is a type of operant conditioning, which is a form of behavior modification.
+It uses rewards or punishments to increase or decrease the likelihood of specific behaviors recurring.

 Being paid to do a job is an example of extrinsic motivation.
 You may enjoy spending your day doing something other than work, but you’re motivated to go to work because you need a paycheck to pay your bills.
 In this example, you’re extrinsically motivated by the ability to afford your daily expenses.
 In return, you work a set number of hours a week to receive pay.

 Extrinsic motivation doesn’t always have a tangible reward.
 It can also be done through abstract rewards, like praise and fame.
 In contrast, intrinsic motivation is when internal forces like personal growth or a desire to succeed fuel your drive to complete a task.
 Intrinsic motivation is typically seen as a more powerful incentive for behaviors that require long-term execution.

 Extrinsic motivation can be used to motivate you to do various different things.
 If there’s a known reward tied to the task or outcome, you may be extrinsically motivated to complete the task.

 - competing in sports for trophies